 To the outside it’s a kitchen with an island.
 To me it’s sacred ground.

 When designing, I had to decide whether to go with a double island or a large single.
 Ultimately we went with a 9.10″ x 6.8 ” single so the room wasn’t so cut up.
 I’m really happy with the decision.
 It makes the space feel very open and airy, yet I still have a very large space for cooking and hosting.

 We also decided to pull the island out two feet from the cabinetry so that people could also sit on the side – a great idea from my friend.
 We have six people in our family and we can all sit around it at one time.

-There is plenty of square footage, it’s just cut up so it doesn’t feel expansive.
-The island is tiny, and has the cooktop on it.
-The hallway, desk, dining table, dropped ceiling, and wall of cabinets all define small stations instead of feeling like one big area.
+There was plenty of square footage, it was simply cut up so it didn’t feel expansive.
+The island was tiny, and had the cooktop on it.
+The hallway, desk, dining table, dropped ceiling, and wall of cabinets all defined small stations instead of feeling like one big area.

 I also don’t know why there was a hallway in the kitchen behind the cabinets.
 That space had a coat closet and a small baker’s rack.
-Coats can find a new home – that is too valuable of real estate to waste on a closet!
+Goodbye coats – that real estate is too valuable to waste on a closet!

 I like to do some diagraming with rooms so I can visualize the space.
 This also helps when drawing up plans for new cabinets.

 This picture from Old Seagrove Homes served as my inspiration for the wood hood and island.
 Isn’t it just stunning?
 While this is a modern coastal home, the look was easily adapted to fit my modern mountain style.